 Zachary Brown, AICP, CFM

-Zachary Brown has worked for the Village of Frankfort for over 15 years serving in the planning, building and utilities departments.
-He holds a bachelor's degree in urban and regional planning from the University of Illinois at Urbana- Champaign and is completing his thesis to earn a master's degree in public administration from Governor's State University.
+Zachary Brown has worked for the Village of Frankfort for over 17 years serving in the planning, building and utilities departments.
+He holds a bachelor's degree in urban and regional planning from the University of Illinois at Urbana- Champaign and a master's degree in public administration from Governor's State University.
 Zach is a licensed Class B Public Water Supply Operator, a Certified Floodplain Manager (CFM), and was admitted to the American Institute of Certified Planners (AICP).
 Zach and his family reside in Frankfort.